johnnovak/RML-Amiga/docs/docs/manual/crt-emulation.md

     didn't come anywhere near specialised IBM PC monitors.
-PC monitors were the kings of sharpness, optimised for staring at spreadsheets all day at work, but they lacked the qualities of "lesser" CRTs that put pixel art in more favourable light.
+PC monitors were the kings of sharpness, optimised for staring at spreadsheets all day at work, but they lacked the qualities of "lesser" CRTs that put pixel art in a more favourable light.
 Being squarely aimed at the business market, they were several times more expensive than 15 kHz home computer monitors in the 1980s.